The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 The allocate orders to a specific fulfillment location rule set allocates ship to home STH orders to a DC fulfillment location.
 Same day delivery SDD orders are fulfilled based on geographical location and can be shipped from retail stores or the DC fulfillment location.

-2. Set the Attribute name to price.itemUnitPrice.
+2. Set the Attribute field to price.itemUnitPrice.

-4. In the Add Value field, input 5.
+4. In the Value field, enter 5.

 There are two options for making sure small items are shipped.